George Kuwa

 George Kuwa (born Keichii Kuwahara) was a Japanese and American Issei (Japanese immigrant) film actor of the silent era.
 He appeared in more than 50 films between 1916 and 1931.
 He was the first actor to portray Charlie Chan on-screen in the 1926 film serial The House Without a Key.

-Biography
+Early life

-According to contemporaneous reports, Kuwa was born in Hiroshima, Japan.
+According to contemporaneous reports, Kuwa was born in Hiroshima, Japan on 7 April 1885.
 His father was a judge and wanted George to follow suit.

+Career

 Kuwa moved to the U.S. around 1916 or 1917 and began a career in Hollywood.
 Like many Japanese actors of the era, he often played Chinese characters.
-He made several films in Japan as well before returning to the U.S.; he died in Los Angeles in 1931 at the age of 46.
+He made several films in Japan as well before returning to the U.S.

+Death

+He died in Los Angeles on 13 October, 1931 at the age of 46.